marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 :samp:`{automaton-name}` is a string giving the name of the automaton with which the unit is bound.

-.. index:: define_insn_reservation

-.. index:: instruction latency time

-.. index:: regular expressions

-.. index:: data bypass
+.. index:: define_insn_reservation, instruction latency time, regular expressions, data bypass

 The following construction is the major one to describe pipeline characteristics of an instruction.